 If you would like to talk then please e-mail email@example.com with a telephone number to arrange a conversation.

 I work with time-strapped Expats and Entrepreneurs who don’t have the time, local presence or have gaps in their know-how to build property portfolios in the right way for them.
 (Or who are simply stuck with little progress).
 This means they can carry on their day-to-day lives without spending disproportionate time getting sucked into investing.

 If you want to talk through your plans and get clarity then please get in contact by telephone +44 (0)1932 849 536 or contact us

 Our clients get regular updates on hot deals and the latest changes in the property market.
 Want these?
 Go here

-On the Advisory Board and a Member of the Association of International Property Professionals (AIPP) the business has been vetted, approved and voluntarily commits to Industry Regulation and the Professional Code of Conduct.
+Property Venture® is an award-winning, European investment property specialist and sits on the Advisory Board of the Association of International Property Professionals (AIPP) the business has been vetted, approved and voluntarily commits to Industry Regulation and the Professional Code of Conduct.
 We are known for our quality customer service and non-pressurised approach to sales.
 Take a look at what our clients say

 Property Venture® is not a member of, nor regulated by, the Financial Conduct Authority and does not provide regulated advice.
 Past performance is not an indicator of future performance and should not be relied upon when making an investment decision.
 Investors should carry out their own Due Diligence and seek independent financial advice.

 Property Venture® acts as an introducer.
 Neither Property Venture® nor any of its Directors, employees or representatives will be liable for damages arising out of or in connection with the use of any information provided or any action taken in reliance on any information appearing on this website, in information sent out in printed or written format, or verbally.